FHA Management and Marketing Structure (M&M III)

 Under prior agreements, M&M contractors were responsible for both maintenance and marketing of the Department's real estate-owned or REO properties.
 However, under M&M III these functions have been separated to increase the effectiveness of the Department's asset disposition program.

-The Field Service Managers will be responsible for property maintenance and preservation and the Asset Managers will be responsible for the sale of the homes.
-There will be multiple Field Service Manager and Asset Manager contractors in most areas.
-This is expected to foster competition among the contractors thereby improving responsiveness, reducing risk and increasing net returns to the agency.
+The Mortgagee Compliance Manager is responsible for ensuring compliance with HUD's conveyance standards as related to title, occupancy, and property condition.
+Field Service Managers are responsible for property maintenance and preservation and the Asset Managers are responsible for the sale of the homes.
+There will be one Mortgagee Compliance Manager located in Oklahoma City, Oklahoma.
+HUD's National Servicing Center will have direct oversight over the Mortgage Compliance Manager.
+There will be one Field Service Manager and one Asset Manager contractor in an area.
 Each contractor will establish an office within its awarded geographic area.
-HUD's Homeownership Centers in Atlanta, Georgia; Denver, Colorado; Philadelphia, Pennsylvania and Santa Ana, California will be responsible for the direct oversight of the new contracts within their respective jurisdictions.
+HUD's Homeownership Centers in Atlanta, Georgia; Denver, Colorado; Philadelphia, Pennsylvania and Santa Ana, California are responsible for the direct oversight of the contracts for the Field Service Manager and Asset Manager within their respective jurisdictions.
 A map of all M&M III contract areas is available here.

 The key elements of the disposition structure include:

 ||Asset Manager (AM)|

 The Mortgagee Compliance Manager (MCM) performs a variety of pre- and post- property conveyance services to ensure that HUD's interests are protected.
 These services include: reviewing property inspections to ensure the property is in conveyance condition; resolving conveyance exceptions; providing guidance to Mortgagees related to pre-conveyance and post-conveyance responsibilities; and leveraging HUD's software and information systems to execute and complete the tasks within this contract.

 Field Service Manager (FSM)